-I personally think we all have some money but where we invest in; is a choice we have to make.
+I personally think we all have some money!
+But where we invest; is a choice we have to make.
 And that choice depends on the value we place on things.
-We spend on our kids education because their education is important.
+We spend on our kid’s education because their education is important.

-Has anyone become a doctor or lawyer or teacher by simply deciding that they want to be in that profession?
+Has anyone become a doctor, lawyer, or teacher by simply deciding that they want to be in that profession?
 NO!
 We expect that they go and obtain a certain degree of knowledge and approval from the right authority before we can accept them as a professional.
 Right?
 Would you send your kid to a school where the teacher is sweet and loving but you have no clue if she has the knowledge to impart to your kids?

 Well, cake decorating is no different.
 Is it?
-But look around you, quite often you get people go register their business and then advertise themselves as professional cake decorators.
+But look around you, quite often you get people to register their business and then advertise themselves as professional cake decorators.

 Learning cake decorating is not an expensive education, you have courses that are as low as ten dollars a month to PDFs that are barely five dollars each.
 It’s a matter of giving importance to education.

 Here’s another cake made for my son by his professional mom – just two years after I started cake decorating!
 Do you see an improvement?
 It’s not perfect but it’s a lot better than that car cake – practice!

-I do hope this post has give you a little insight in the difference between being a professional as compared to being a Hobbyist.
+I do hope this post has given you a little insight into the difference between being a professional as compared to being a Hobbyist.
 I do hope you find it useful.
 Please feel free to share your view with me.